waikato-datamining/docker-for-data-scientists/docs/best_practices.md

 **PyTorch**

-* when running the container as `root`
+* when running the container as `root`:

     ```
     -v /some/where/cache:/root/.torch \
     ```

-* when running the container as current user
+* when running the container as regular user:

     ```
     -v /some/where/cache:/.torch \